peterjpitcher/eventplanner2.0/docs/DEVELOPMENT_NOTES.md

 This document contains important notes and decisions made during the development process that might be useful for future reference.

+## Routing Structure Changes

+### Migration from Route Groups to Flat Structure

+The application initially used Next.js route groups with a `(dashboard)` group wrapping authenticated pages.
+This approach was causing 404 errors and routing conflicts.
+The implementation has been updated to use a flat route structure instead.

+Key changes:
+- Removed the `src/app/(dashboard)` route group (keeping only a README as a placeholder)
+- Ensured all page components consistently use the `AppLayout` component
+- Converted server components to client components (`'use client'`) for consistent data fetching patterns
+- Updated documentation to reflect the new routing structure

+This change simplifies the codebase by:
+- Creating a more predictable routing pattern
+- Eliminating potential conflicts between route groups and regular routes
+- Ensuring all pages have consistent layouts and navigation
+- Making it easier to add new routes in the future

+The flat route structure means all routes are now directly under `src/app/`, such as `/dashboard`, `/customers`, `/events`, etc., and they all use the `AppLayout` component to maintain UI consistency.

 ## Database Schema Evolution

 ### Events Table Structure